 I said: "Nice segue from an otherwise uncomfortable topic."

 Surprisingly, he did not shy away again.
-He acknowledged where he should start.
+He asked where he should start.

 I let him know that I have spent 3+ years trying to educate people on what NOT to do with someone who is grieving.
 Our culture is woefully uneducated on the topic.
 I told him to ask: "How are you doing?
 Do you want to talk about it?" or simply say "I am thinking of you."